nick3499/current_weather_wu_vue/README.md

 A personal API key comes with a free subscription to [Weather Underground](https://www.wunderground.com/).
 Usage limits apply.

+## Personalize URL

+To personalize the URL, a few specs need to change.

+1. `ad8ef392afe1e78f` needs to change to your personal API key.
+2. `IL` needs to change to your home state code.
+3. `pws:KILMORRI2` needs to change to your local weather station code.

 [example]: example.png "Weather App Example"